The Gothic Arch, early 1770s

-First appeared around 1745 the Carceri (the Prisons) was regarded as a private and highly experimental work.
-Not conceived for strict commercial purposes - as suggested by the absence of any indication of the authorship on the frontispiece and on most of the plate - they provided an outlet for Piranesi fervent imagination.
-After fifteenth years, in 1761 Piranesi perfected this series of prints substantially reworking the plates, and adding two more.
-He then elaborated more cluttered composition enriching it with a series of instruments of torture 'many of them infuse with a sense of decay through endless use.'
+First appearing around 1745, the Carceri (the Prisons) was regarded as a private and highly experimental work.
+Not conceived for strict commercial purposes - as suggested by the absence of any indication of the authorship on the frontispiece and on most of the plate - the etchings provided an outlet for Piranesi's fervent imagination.
+In 1761, Piranesi perfected this series of prints after 15 years during which he substantially reworked the plates and added two more.
+He created this cluttered composition, enriching it with a series of instruments of torture, 'many of them infused with a sense of decay through endless use.'

-These elements contributed to confer to the composition a prison imagery.
-Yet, the vastness of the space represented has little to do with the confined and claustrophobic tiny chambers of an eighteenth century prison.
-The inventiveness of the architecture is the result of Piranesi own interpretation of his imaginary dreamlike prison.
+These elements gave the composition certain elements of prison imagery.
+Yet the vastness of the space represented has little to do with the confined and claustrophobic chambers of an eighteenth-century prison.
+The inventiveness of the architecture is the result of Piranesi's own interpretation of his imaginary dreamlike prison.

-These impossible spaces produced by the fantasy of the artist deliberately defy any rule of architecture.
-In these paradoxically irrational spatial constructions, gothic arches are supported by piers disposed in the same plane, staircases intersect incongruently other architectural elements, focal points multiply while repetition of forms increase the ambiguity of the space.
+The impossible spaces produced by the fantasy of the artist deliberately defy any rule of architecture.
+In these paradoxical and irrational spatial constructions, gothic arches are supported by piers disposed in the same plane, staircases incongruently intersect other architectural elements, focal points multiply while repeated forms increase the ambiguity of the space.

-The whimsical nature of the Carceri is has been explained with Piranesi's education as a stage designer.
-He spent his formative years between the native Venice where he worked as an apprenticed architect and scenographer, and in Rome learning his first technical rudiments of etchings, as topographical engraver.
-He developed his interest toward a classical architecture, assimilating in particular the ruins imagery from the engravings of Marco Ricci.
-At the time of his second staying in Venice, the encounter with the graphic work of Tiepolo, particularly the Capricci and the Scherzi di Fantasia, played a substantial role in maturing a new etching technique based on hastily sketched lines and broad area of tonal contrast.
+The whimsical nature of the Carceri has been explained through Piranesi's education as a stage designer.
+He spent his formative years between his native Venice, working as an apprenticed architect and scenographer, and Rome, learning his first technical rudiments of etchings as a topographical engraver.
+He developed an interest towards classical architecture, assimilating in particular the depiction of ruins from the engravings of Marco Ricci (1676-1730).
+At the time of his second stay in Venice, his encounter with the graphic work of Giovanni Battista Tiepolo (1696-1770), particularly the Capricci and the Scherzi di Fantasia, played a substantial role in maturing a new etching technique based on hastily sketched lines and broad areas of tonal contrast.

 415 mm x 547 mm